emoose/MBINCompiler/README.md

 # MBINCompiler [![Build status](https://ci.appveyor.com/api/projects/status/kivetlncubq7wktl?svg=true)](https://ci.appveyor.com/project/emoose/mbincompiler)

+*Compiled builds can be downloaded from our AppVeyor page*: https://ci.appveyor.com/project/emoose/mbincompiler/build/artifacts

 A tool for decompiling No Man's Sky MBIN files to XML format, and recompiling them back from XML to MBIN.

-MBIN reading seems to be working well, structures just have to be created for all the different templates used by the game.
+MBIN reading seems to be working well, and so far we've managed to map every single main template used by the game (excluding globals templates).

-MBIN compiling also seems to be working well, but hasn't been tested very much yet (bug reports are welcomed!)
+MBIN compiling also seems to be working well in some cases, although it also seems to be having issues in others...
+Bug reports are always welcomed!

-Note that the format of XML files created by this tool could change at any time.
+**Note that the format of XML files created by this tool could change at any time.**

-Builds can be downloaded from our AppVeyor page: https://ci.appveyor.com/project/emoose/mbincompiler/build/artifacts

 If you use MBINCompiler to make a mod a mention of us would be appreciated, while not required it'd help a lot to get more exposure.

-Also please don't redistribute compiled exes outside of the AppVeyor page, MBINC is changing very rapidly and having outdated builds hosted off-site would be detrimental.
+Also **please don't redistribute compiled exes outside of the AppVeyor page**, MBINC is changing very rapidly and having outdated builds hosted off-site would be detrimental.

+**This also applies to any kind of GUI frontends or tool-sets which make use of MBINC!**

+There are a lot of issues with MBINC at the moment, and as said above MBINC is changing very rapidly.
+Please wait until we have a stable release before including MBINC in any kind of GUI or tool-set.
+Although if you get in touch with me I might be in a good mood, feel free to find me on Discord!

 If you want to link to us please link directly to this GitHub page.
-Once I've felt that MBINC has reached a decent level of usability it'll be released properly on all the usual mod sites.
+Once I've felt that MBINC has reached a decent level of usability it'll be released properly on all the usual mod sites, and you'll be free to use it as part of your programs.

 Requests & Issues
 ---